 Human Nutrition and Dietetics Requirements

-Nutrition is an exciting and expanding field.
-In fact, according to the US Bureau of Labor Statistics, this field is expected to grow at a faster rate compared to other careers.
-The study of Human Nutrition exemplifies the intricate relationships between diet, health, and disease.
-The Human Nutrition & Dietetics (HND) major is part of the School of Human Sciences and offers two specializations: Didactic Program in Dietetics (DPD); and Nutrition for Wellness (NW).
-Admission to the HND major follows general undergraduate admission requirements outlined in this catalog.
+Nutrition is an exciting and expanding field that is expected to grow at a faster rate compared to other careers (US Bureau of Labor Statistics).
+The study of human nutrition exemplifies the intricate relationships between diet, health, and disease.
+The Human Nutrition & Dietetics (HND), under the School of Human Sciences, is an ACEND® accredited Didactic Program in Dietetics (DPD) designed to provide graduates with the necessary core knowledge requirements to become a registered dietitian nutritionist (RDN).

-Bachelor of Science Degree in Human Nutrition and Dietetics Requirements
+Bachelor of Science (B.S.) in Human Nutrition and Dietetics Degree Requirements

 |Degree Requirements||Credit Hours|

 |University Core Curriculum Requirements||39|